 Starting from October, we are looking forward to an exciting roster of outstanding speakers on a range of topics covering themes of current interest for UNIGIS alumni, students, and everyone else.
 The open u_Lecture webinar series offers a LifeLongLearning opportunity to graduates and everyone keen to follow developments across the exciting field of Geoinformatics.

-See below for details on the first talks, and preview further speakers we keenly anticipate this term:
+See below for details on upcoming talks, and preview further speakers we keenly anticipate this term:

 You’re studying a Geospatial discipline like Geoinformatics or Geography and therefore have made all the right choices up until now … how to prepare for what’s next?
 This session will provide the perspective of an industry-leading company on two main topics: Requirements – employers in the rapidly changing Geospatial industry are looking for an ever-changing set of skills, competences and experiences.
 This portion of the session will feature real-world examples of what interviewers will be looking to see and hear from interview candidates.
 Making the transition from university to the workplace – the transition from university student to that of a productive, healthy member of a knowledge-based team can be difficult and confusing.
 This portion of the session will provide feedback, tips and advice from employees who have recently made this transition.